xpqz/dyalog-docs/language-reference-guide/docs/system-functions/sr.md

 If an element of `Y` is an integer vector, it specifies a sub-field.
 The first element in `Y` specifies the top-level field as above.
 The next element is used to index a row in the form defined by `⊃⎕SM[Y[1];1]` and so forth.

 If an element of `Y` is a character scalar or vector, it specifies the name of a top-level GUI object with which the user may also interact.
-Such an object must be a "top-level" object, i.e. the `Root` object ('`.'`) or a `Form` or pop-up `Menu`.
+Such an object must be a "top-level" object, that is, the `Root` object ('`.'`) or a `Form` or pop-up `Menu`.
 This feature is implemented ONLY in versions of Dyalog APL with GUI support.

 ## EXIT_KEYS